shootismoke/mobile-app/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the GPL-3.0 Software License
+## Any contributions you make will be transferred to us

-In short, when you submit code changes, your submissions are understood to be under the same [GPL-3.0 License](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
+When you submit code changes, we ask you to sign a CLA: https://cla-assistant.io/amaurymartiny/shoot-i-smoke, which transfer your submissions to the authors Marcelo S. Coelho and Amaury M. We then release these submissions under the [GPL-3.0 License](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/amaurymartiny/shoot-i-smoke/issues); it's that easy!
+Report a bug by [opening a new issue](https://github.com/amaurym/shoot-i-smoke/issues); it's that easy!

 ## Write bug reports with detail, background, and sample code

 **Great Bug Reports** tend to have:

 -   A quick summary and/or background
 -   Steps to reproduce
     -   Be specific!
     -   Give sample code if you can.
 -   What you expected would happen
 -   What actually happens
 -   Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People _love_ thorough bug reports.
 I'm not even kidding.